Sathwik1729/Subsequence-Miner/README.md

 ## Notes
 - For large sequences, non-contiguous mining is limited for performance.
 - If no patterns are found, try lowering min support or increasing max pattern length.

-## License
-This project is provided for educational and research purposes.